mindyminjunliao-create/Penn_Air_software/README.md

 - Contour edges aren't perfectly tight to object boundaries under heavy noise.
 - Detection could be made more efficient for true real-time use (e.g. avoiding recomputation of the noise mask over the whole frame every frame).

+### Part 6 — An idea I considered but haven't implemented: persistent homology for overlap handling

+**Status: this is an idea I looked into conceptually, not something I've implemented or tested for this project — I'm including it here to be transparent about where my thinking is, not to claim results I don't have.**
+My familiarity with the tool itself comes from a previous, unrelated project where I used persistent homology to explore the topological structure of the photon ring around a black hole — I haven't yet applied it to a real-time object-detection pipeline like this one, which is a different enough setting (static topological structure vs. frame-by-frame video) that I'd expect new problems to show up, as outlined below.

+The current Part 3 pipeline treats each frame's foreground mask as an independent set of blobs: `findContours` gives you back whatever connected components exist *in that single frame*, with no memory of what happened a moment earlier.
+That's exactly why two overlapping objects merge into one blob and get reported as a single detection — the algorithm has no concept of "this blob used to be two things."

+**What persistent homology is:** it's a tool from algebraic topology that tracks how the topological features of a shape (mainly: the number of separate connected pieces, called the 0th Betti number, and the number of loops/holes, the 1st Betti number) appear and disappear as you gradually change a threshold — this sequence of threshold levels is called a *filtration*.
+Instead of looking at the mask at one fixed threshold, you look at it across a whole range of thresholds and record, for every topological feature, the threshold at which it is "born" and the threshold at which it "dies" (merges with another feature or disappears).
+Plotting these birth/death pairs gives a *persistence diagram*: features with a long birth-death gap ("high persistence") are considered real structure, while short-lived ones are treated as noise.

+**Why I think it's relevant here:** if you build a filtration out of the Part 3 distance-transform of the foreground mask (i.e., grow the mask outward from its local peaks, the way `cv2.watershed` seeding does), two overlapping objects would show up as **two separate connected components that exist for a range of thresholds before merging into one** — persistent homology would let me detect that merge event and recover the fact that there were two distinct objects, even after they've become one connected blob in the final binary mask.
+In principle this could give a more principled alternative to just running a watershed split after the fact, because the persistence diagram itself tells you *how confident* to be that two components should really be treated as separate (via how persistent each one is), rather than just guessing a peak-count.

+**Problems I anticipate running into, if I were to actually build this** (again — these are predictions based on how the math and the tooling work, not things I've hit in practice):
+- **Cost:** computing persistent homology (e.g. with libraries like GUDHI or Ripser) is significantly more expensive than a single `findContours` call, and Part 2/3 are supposed to process video frame-by-frame — this would likely need to run at a lower rate than every frame, or on a downsampled/cropped region only, to stay usable.
+- **Choosing what to filter on:** the result depends heavily on whether the filtration is built from the raw mask, a distance transform, or grayscale intensity — a poor choice would likely surface topological "features" that are really just noise texture rather than real object boundaries, which is the same noise problem Part 3 already struggles with, just moved into a different math framework.
+- **Getting back to pixels:** a persistence diagram tells you *how many* components existed and *when* they merged, but it doesn't directly hand you a pixel mask for "object A" vs. "object B" — I'd likely need to pair it with something like a seeded watershed at the pre-merge threshold to turn the topological answer back into an actual segmentation, which is an extra non-trivial step on top of the topology itself.
+- **Tooling mismatch:** most persistent-homology libraries are built around point clouds / simplicial complexes rather than 2D image masks directly;
+  I'd need to go through a cubical-complex representation (which some libraries, like GUDHI, do support) rather than the point-cloud APIs most tutorials use.

+If I get time to actually try this, I'd want to prototype it on a single static frame with two known overlapping shapes first, before trying to make it work frame-by-frame on video.